ARMAGEDONgtx/IoT-system-PLC-data-to-InfluxDB/README.md

 If you want to add new entry fill requiered fileds.
 In order to edit actual entries select PLC from drop down menu -> click find aliases -> select data from drop down menu -> clik find data and you will get actual config of selected data.
 You can edit it or modify.
 Remember that selected filed before "find data" click is the one that you are editing!

+## InfluDB endpoint

+At the begining of InfluxConnector2.py there is small code fragment, which you need to adjust to your infludb service.
+Fill it with your confiuration, example below:

+config_PATH = '/home/poziadmin/Documents/Python_projects/Linux/config.xml'
+influxDB_IP = '10.14.12.83'
+influxDB_user = 'admin'
+influxDB_pass = 'admin!'

 # Linux version - asynchronous

 Program works as linux deamon with use of systemd (take a look at https://github.com/torfsen/python-systemd-tutorial).
 It allows to monitor current status and easily start and stop acqusition.
 For every PLC in configuration is started new process and data is being processed in it.
 For n PLC is started n Python processes to boost up performance.

 To create service we have to make unit file - follow previous tutorial.
+It will look like this:

+[Unit]
+Description=Python service to send data from PLC to InfluxDB PartOf=influxdb.service
+After=influxdb.service
+[Service]
+ExecStart=/home/poziadmin/Python-3.8.2/python /home/poziadmin/Documents/Python_projects/Linux/InfluxConnector2.py
+Restart=on-failure
+[Install]
+WantedBy=default.target

+Adjust ExecStart variable with your python path and path to the service file.

-As the unit file is created we can inspect logs in the futere with: sudo journalctl -u [unit]
+As the unit file is created we can inspect logs in the future with: sudo journalctl -u PLC2InfluxDB.service

 # Windows version - synchrnous